 - Close the door completely before starting.

-How to Clean Your CPAP Hose (Tubing)
+Cleaning Your CPAP Hose (Tubing)

 - Empty the solution out of the hose.

-How to Clean Your CPAP Humidifier Water Chamber
+Cleaning Your CPAP Humidifier Water Chamber

 - Remove the humidifier chamber from the humidifier.

 - Use mild soap and water or a mixture of vinegar and water to scrub all surfaces on the inside of the chamber, removing any film that may have collected at the bottom.

 - Continue scrubbing until all the residue has been removed.

 - Carefully refill the humidifier chamber using distilled water.
 Distilled water prevents the buildup of mineral deposits at the bottom of the humidifier chamber, making it easier to clean.
 Empty and dry the chamber daily to make sure fresh water is being used.